pilgrimfathers/versile/CONTEXT.md

 ## Conclusion

-This document outlines the foundational aspects of the Quranic Wordle App, detailing its objectives, features, architecture, and development considerations.
+This document outlines the foundational aspects of the Versile App, detailing its objectives, features, architecture, and development considerations.
 It serves as a guide for the initial development phase and future iterations.